albirrkarim/react-speech-highlight-demo/README.md

 - This package optionally required open ai API for better doing text-to-speech task (solve many problem that i wrote in [PROBLEMS.md](PROBLEMS.md)).

 - Optionally using any TTS API that can produce audio file for better sound quality.
-Like [ElevenLabs](https://try.elevenlabs.io/29se7bx2zgw1), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
+Like [ElevenLabs](https://try.elevenlabs.io/29se7bx2zgw1), [Murf AI](https://get.murf.ai/0big1kdars4f), [Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).

 </details>